ldbv-by/bav4/README.md

 ## Concept

 - Use of web standards as far as possible
-- modern Js (ES9), currently no transpiler
+- Modern Js (ES9), currently no transpiler
 - Model–view–viewmodel (MVVM) structuring:
   - Data objects from service classes => *model*
   - DOM => *view*